The Care You Count On – At Home

 Electronic medication box reminds and dispenses medication in accordance with prescribed drug regimens.
 Medication boxes may be filled and organized by a licensed nurse and/or taught to client or caregiver.

-- Monthly Foot Clinic – On the 2nd Wednesday of each month at the Fairgrounds Exhibit Hall.
+- Monthly Foot Clinic – On the 2nd Wednesday of every month at the Veterans Community Center located at 290 4th Street.
 Call 970-878-9265 for an appointment.

 Tips for Finding Reliable Care